openstack-infra/nodepool/doc/source/configuration.rst

 and `private-key` values default to the values indicated.
 Nodepool expects that user to exist after running the script indicated by `setup`.

+Both `boot-timeout` and `launch-timeout` keys are optional.
+The `boot-timeout` key defaults to 60 seconds and `launch-timeout` key will default to 3600 seconds.

 targets
 -------